How to scrape Threads by Meta using Python (2023-08 Update)

 shortcode = url_or_shortcode

-print(f"scraping instagram post: {shortcode})
+print(f"scraping instagram post: {shortcode}")

-url = "https://www.instagram.com/graphql/query/?query_hash=b3055c01b4b222b8a47dc12b090e4e64&variables="
+url = "https://www.instagram.com/graphql/query"

-result = httpx.get(
+result = httpx.post(

 )